-It is expected that instructors will infuse Indigenous ways of knowing and world views into their course syllabi and will include acknowledgement of the traditional and unceded territory on which they work.
+It is expected that instructors will infuse Indigenous ways of knowing and world views into their course syllabi and will inclde acknowledgement of the traditional and unceded territory on which they work.
 Instructors are encouraged to refer to Pulling Together: A guide for Indigenization of post-secondary institutions available through OpenTextBC: https://opentextbc.ca/indigenizationfoundations/front-matter/foundations-guide-overview/

-Level Oral Communication Critical Thinking Social Responsibility Personal and Cultural Identity Time and Work Management (Canadian Language Benchmarks 6: Listening & Speaking) (K-12, Core Competencies: 1) When provided with support in a safe environment, learners at this level can participate in group discussions and respond in a meaningful way when classmates and instructors communicate with them.
-Learners at this level can work with concrete materials and actions.
+Level ALFE: 1-2 (Canadian Language Benchmarks 6: Listening & Speaking) (K-12, Core Competencies: 1) Oral Communication When provided with support in a safe environment, learners at this levelcan participate in group discussions and respond in a meaningful way when classmates and instructors communicate with them.
+Critical Thinking Learners at this level can work with concrete materials and actions.
 They can indicate their preferences.
-With some support, learners at this level can interact with classmates and instructors and be part of a group. others.
-With some Learners at this level will be able to work with help and independently for short periods of time on assigned tasks.
+Social Responsibility With some support, learners at this level can interact with classmates and instructors and be part of a group.
+Personal and Cultural Identity Learners at this level are aware of themselves as different from others.
+With some help, they can identify some of their attributes.
+Time and Work Management Learners at this level will be able to work with help and independently for short periods of time on assigned tasks.
 They can organize work for ready access.

-Level Oral Communication Critical Thinking Social Responsibility Personal and Cultural Identity Time and Work Management ALFE: 3-4 (CLB 7: Listening & Speaking) (K-12, Core Competencies: 2) When provided with direct support in a familiar situation, learners at this level can communicate with others in the classroom by sharing basic information about topics important to them (and listening to others do the same), planning and completing activities with others, and answering simple direct questions about themselves and their experiences. input.
+ALFE: 3-4 (CLB 7: Listening & Speaking) (K-12, Core Competencies: 2) Oral Communication When provided with direct support in a familiar situation, learners at this level can communicate with others in the classroom by sharing basic information about topics important to them (and listening to others do the same), planning and completing activities with others, and answering simple direct questions about themselves and their experiences.
+Critical Thinking Learners at this level can make simple judgments using some evidence.
+They can question, predict, and gather information using sensory input.
 They can have a purpose in mind when they explore and use what they learn.
-They can demonstrate or explain something about their In familiar and structured settings, learners at this level can interact with others in the classroom with respect, cooperation, inclusion, and kindness, including participation in classroom and group activities.
+They can demonstrate or explain something about their thinking.
+They can help develop and use simple criteria (e.g., related to assessing their own writing).
+Social Responsibility In familiar and structured settings, learners at this level can interact with others in the classroom with respect, cooperation, inclusion, and kindness, including participation in classroom and group activities.
 They can respectfully share their own feelings and listen to others' views.
 They can identify when a situation is unfair to themselves or others.
-They can do some problem solving themselves, but they also know when to ask for help.
-They do their share in the classroom, and can identify when someone else needs help.
-Learners at this level are aware of and can identify their own individual characteristics and interests.
-They can describe their family, home, and/ or community (people and/or place).
-Learners at this level will be able to work independently for longer periods of time, even with some distraction in the classroom.
+They can do some problem-solving themselves, but they also know when to ask for help.
+They do their share in the classroom and can identify when someone else needs help.
+Personal and Cultural Identity Learners at this level are aware of and can identify their own individual characteristics and interests.
+They can describe their family, home, and/or community (people and/or place).
+Time and Work Management Learners at this level will be able to work independently for longer periods of time, even with some distraction in the classroom.
 They can move on to other tasks while waiting for help.
 They can organize work for ready access.
-They are able to identify short and long term literacy goals.
-They can complete homework outside the classroom environment and meet deadlines for assignments.
-They can use deliberate strategies to take tests and manage stress.